Insights and Instructions

 - Tracking donations

 Once your son or daughter has been accepted to a mission trip, they will receive a welcome packet from their mission trip leadership team with all kinds of information they will need and you most likely you will want to know.
-The project leadership team has the most current and specific information regarding their project.
+Please read through this material!
+The project leadership team has the most current and specific information regarding the summer mission.
 If you and your student have questions not answered in this packet, we encourage you to contact the assigned coach by email or phone.
 Their contact info will be in the welcome packet.

-How do I communicate with my son or daughter while they are project?
+How do I communicate with my son or daughter while they are on the summer mission?

 We know that simply knowing your student has safely arrived eases your mind.
 Once the team has all arrived at our destination we will send an email to all parents letting them know this.
 When local internet affords it, students will be given the chance to communicate weekly via email.
 Students will not be using cell phones on project but may use them for travel to and from project.